aircrftdev/novela-hugo-starter/content/authors/thiago-costa/_index.md

 ---
 title: Aircrft Admin
-bio: "The startup network.
-Startups helping startups.
-Share what you're working on at the moment, get support, help other startups. \n"
+bio: "Share what you're working on at the moment, get support, help other startups.
+  \n"
 avatar: "/images/aircrft-logo2.png"
 featured: true
 social: